department-of-veterans-affairs/va.gov-cms/READMES/cms-export.md

 ## How does it work

-A key part of the approach was based on the fact that we have very fast, high IOPS SSDs and high bandwidth connections.
-This allowed us to use just TAR for on demand archiving/tarring of the file folders, instead of using compression e.g. gzip.
-As gzip would take 10+ seconds for the same sub-second operation, and the savings from gzip were not enough to save time on network transfer as we have 3Gbps network links now and can achieve up to 10Gbps with the use of AWS EC2 placement groups, and the future shows that high bandwidth network links will only continue to increase.
+A key part of the CMS Export architecture is based on the fact that we have very fast, high IOPS SSDs and high bandwidth connections.
+This allowed us to use TAR for on demand archiving/tarring of the file folders, instead of using compression such gzip.
+As gzip would take 10+ seconds for the same sub-second TAR operation, and the savings from gzip were not enough to save time on network transfer as we have 3Gbps network links now and can achieve up to 10Gbps with the use of AWS EC2 placement groups, and the future shows that high bandwidth network links will only continue to increase.

-**@todo &lt;diagram showing how it is consumed by the build system>**
+**@todo <link to diagram showing how it is consumed by the build system>**

-**@todo &lt;diagram showing the deployment state backup/restoration>**

 ## Implementation Notes

 Every piece of published content in the CMS is exported starting at the Node level, which is made up of fields and sub-entities that are embedded inside the Node.
 For example a regular piece of content is made up of about 10 JSON files total exported per piece of content (a node).
 The top level JSON file references the entity UUID of the sub-entities, and the frontend build script stitches together all of these references (very quickly).

-The way we achieved this is by using the Drupal 8 module, Tome Sync.
+The way we achieved this is by using the Drupal 8 module, [Tome Sync](https://git.drupalcode.org/project/tome/-/tree/8.x-1.x/modules/tome_sync).
 With Tome Sync there was an initial, one-time export on prod.cms.va.gov to the sites/default/files/cms-content-export folder which initially exported about ~22,000 JSON files.
 Then, upon every publish operation it updates just the files that changed, on disk.

 ### Modifications to Tome Sync

-4 modifications were necessary to the va_gov_content_export.module:
+4 modifications were necessary to Tome Sync's output which we did with the [va_gov_content_export.module](https://github.com/department-of-veterans-affairs/va.gov-cms/tree/master/docroot/modules/custom/va_gov_content_export):

-1. Breadcrumbs
+1. Add breadcrumbs
-2. Entity ID
+1. Add Entity ID
-3. “processed” field
+1. Add “processed” field (computed WYSIWYG field)
-4. Metatags
+1. Add Metatags
+1. Do not export config
+1. Changed how Tome Sync interacted with the file system
+1. Add the ability to exclude entity types from exporting

 ### Modifications to the CMS deployments/server infrastructure